[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 She obeyed, swaying dizzily as she walked, and repeating to herself, this man is now my ruler.

-Miril had never admired Lrar Emdu, and the fact that he had been promoted from the blue cloak to the grey did nothing to warm her reaction to him personally.
-Yet that could not restrain her polishing, could not curb her refurbishment of his image, could not prevent the busy slapping-on of coat after coat of associational gloss to make - in almost no time at all - "Lrar Emdu" the embodiment of her city-state in her belief system.
+Miril had never admired Lrar Emdu, and the fact that he had just been promoted from the blue cloak to the grey did nothing to warm her reaction to him personally.
+Yet that could not restrain her from polishing her image of him, could not prevent the slapping-on of coat after coat of hurried revision of that image, quick-drying layers of associational gloss to adjust her belief system so as to make - in almost no time at all - "Lrar Emdu" the embodiment of the city-state of Vlamanor.

 Imagination having dressed him in that coded attire, he took his place in her mind as rightful Noad.